whodisio/simple-jwt-auth/README.md

 ![ci_on_commit](https://github.com/whodisio/simple-jwt-auth/workflows/ci_on_commit/badge.svg)
 ![deploy_on_tag](https://github.com/whodisio/simple-jwt-auth/workflows/deploy_on_tag/badge.svg)

-A simple, convenient, and safe interface for interacting with JSON Web Tokens (JWTs) for authentication and authorization in nodejs and the browser
+A simple, convenient, and safe interface for interacting with JSON Web Tokens (JWTs) for authentication and authorization

 Simple: